 Whilst the four Aftermath drawings made it out of the country to be shown in Finland (see previous post), Covid 19 and lockdown prevented planned artist visits and exchanges taking place.
 Thanks to Arts Council Wales Stabilisation Funds, I was able to extend the opportunity by making companion pieces to the Aftermath series and connecting with Marja Bonada, (artist and co-curator of the exhibition).
 Creative digital collaboration, exploration of the exhibition themes and sharing of mutual responses informed our respective artworks and practices.
-See the a-n blog for an account of our exchanges.
+All the works seen here are my own.
+For Marja’s work see @marjabonada and see the a-n blog for an account of our exchanges.

 I started by developing a new series of 12 drawings, keeping the 7'x2'6" format of Aftermath and the free flowing exchange between concrete and imagined forms.
 As a child, I was given an 1824 Clark's Myriorama: 16 interchangeable paintings of picturesque landscape that can be rearranged to create a near-endless variety of cohesive scenes.